Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

-Epilepsy Surgery Evaluation in Ahmedabad
+Epilepsy Surgery in Ahmedabad — Complete Pre-Surgical Evaluation

-Comprehensive pre-surgical workup and stereo-EEG evaluation for seizure freedom by NIMHANS experts
+Complete pre-surgical workup and stereo-EEG evaluation for seizure freedom by NIMHANS experts

 Surgery Evaluation: +91 87809 66624

 For patients with drug-resistant epilepsy, surgery offers the best chance of achieving seizure freedom.
-At Gujarat Epilepsy & Neuro Clinic, we provide comprehensive epilepsy surgery evaluation services to determine if surgical intervention could help you live a seizure-free life.
+At Gujarat Epilepsy & Neuro Clinic, we provide complete epilepsy surgery evaluation services to determine if surgical intervention could help you live a seizure-free life.

 Dr. Rutul Shah and Dr. Abhishek Gohel, both NIMHANS-trained epileptologists with specialized training from Amrita Institute, Kochi and Amrita Kochi respectively, bring extensive experience in pre-surgical evaluation and work closely with leading neurosurgical centers to coordinate your complete care.